2018 Bangladesh road-safety protests: Police response

 In response to the protests, national authorities launched "Traffic Week", a week-long road-safety program.
 On its first day, 5 August, 19,366 cases were filed for traffic rule violators, with 25,882 more recorded the following day.

 Bangladesh police filed 34 cases against protesters and arrested at least 37 of them.
 No charges were filed against the attackers over attacks on protesters and journalists.
 Photographer Shahidul Alam was detained for interrogation and remanded by police due to his social media activity on the protest; Amnesty International condemned the arrest.

-According to an official in the cyber crime division of the Dhaka metropolitan police, up to 1,200 social media accounts have been identified to allegedly spread rumours.
-In addition to police officers, members of pro-government youth league BCL, also asked followers to send examples of anyone allegedly spreading rumours.
-Posts featuring the names and pictures of alleged activists including four women were spread across Facebook and Instagram.
-These actions have made many students in Dhaka to panic and made them stop posting about the protests online.
-There are also reports of terrified students deleting their online messages of support to the protests.
+According to an official in the cybercrime division of the Dhaka Metropolitan Police, up to 1,200 social media accounts have been identified to allegedly spread rumours.
+In addition to police officers, members of the pro-government youth league BCL also asked followers to send examples of anyone allegedly spreading rumours.
+Posts featuring the names and pictures of alleged activists, including four women, were spread across Facebook and Instagram.
+These actions have made many students in Dhaka panic and made them stop posting about the protests online.
+There are also reports of terrified students deleting their online messages of support for the protests.

 Dhaka Metropolitan Police (DMP) scrutinised over 1,500 profiles on different social media and launched legal action against 150 such profile holders for their alleged involvement in instigating anarchy during the movement.

 International response

 The United Nations expressed concern for the safety of Bangladeshi children and young people in the protests.
 The US Embassy in Dhaka issued a statement condemning the actions taken against the student protesters.
 London-based Save the Children urged the government to meet the demands of the students and to ensure the safety of the protesting students.
 Amnesty International also released a statement, calling for the release of activist and photographer Shahidul Alam and for an end to the crackdown on student protesters.
 Similarly, PEN International issued a statement demanding the immediate release of the photographer.
-Indian writer Arundhati Roy, Canadian author Naomi Klein, American writer philosopher Noam Chomsky and Indian intellectual Vijay Prashad also demanded immediate release of photographer Shahidul Alam in a joint statement.
+Indian writer Arundhati Roy, Canadian author Naomi Klein, American writer and philosopher Noam Chomsky, and Indian intellectual Vijay Prashad also demanded the immediate release of photographer Shahidul Alam in a joint statement.
 RSF urged the government to protect those involved in the freedom of the press.
 Swedish Foreign Affairs Minister Margot Wallström voiced her concern regarding the violent scenes witnessed in Dhaka and called for the respect of the right to peacefully protest.
 The European Union also expressed concern over the attacks on students and journalists.
 New York-based Human Rights Watch criticised the Bangladesh government for "unlawfully attacking" student protesters and locking up people for "peaceful criticism".